sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 The majority of the methods in `Main.InWorkingDirectory` wrap their results in this type - it is monadic effect type that allows exceptions to be cleanly handled as well as keeping a log of operations performed in the workflow.
-The aim is for code to be written in for-comprehensions without having to worry about exception handling and logging.
-It is `EitherT` layered on top of `WriterT` which in turn is layered on top of `IO`.
+The aim is for code to be written in for-comprehensions without having to worry too much about exception handling and logging.
+It is `EitherT` (representing an error versus a result) layered on top of `WriterT` (adding logging) which in turn is layered on top of `IO` (dealing with side effects that may throw exceptions).

 There are two helper methods defined in extensions that allow convenient translation of exceptions into error messages and logging - `Main.labelExceptionWith` and `Main.logOperation`.